rmolinari/thesis_1999/1999_thesis.typ

 ]

 The proof given in @CLW1989 has two technical but important flaws.
-The first, involving the timing of injuries caused by different strategies competing on the priorty tree, was noted and fixed by LaForte in @LaForte.
+The first, involving the timing of injuries caused by different strategies competing on the priority tree, was noted and fixed by LaForte in @LaForte.
 The second, involving the claim that the various functionals defined in the construction (specifically, the $Delta(C)$ functionals) are always defined consistently, was noted by the present author and is discussed here.
 We assume the reader has access to a copy of @CLW1989.